plpetkov-tech/mila-portfolio/RESUME.md

-# Meelah's Professional Profile
+# Meela's Professional Profile

 ## Professional Summary
-I am Meelah, a UI/UX Designer with a unique blend of corporate experience and artistic talent.
+I am Meela, a UI/UX Designer with a refined blend of corporate experience and artistic talent.
 With 1.5 years of dedicated UI/UX training and practice, I combine my background in business administration, customer-focused roles, and lifelong artistic passion to create user-centered designs that balance aesthetics with functionality.
-My experience working across diverse corporate environments—from customer support to procurement—has equipped me with exceptional stakeholder communication skills and a deep understanding of business requirements that inform my design decisions.
+My experience working across diverse corporate environments, from customer support to procurement, has equipped me with exceptional stakeholder communication skills and a deep understanding of business requirements that inform my design decisions.

 ## Design Philosophy
 My approach to design is centered on three core principles: consistency, accessibility, and simplicity.
 I believe that consistent design elements build user trust, accessible interfaces ensure inclusivity, and minimalism eliminates confusion while enhancing usability.
 While I have a personal affinity for Scandinavian minimalism, neumorphic elements, and glassmorphic designs, I prioritize stakeholder requirements and user needs above personal preferences.